-- Do not crush or chew them – this will release all the medication at once and increase your chance of side effects.
+- Don't crush or chew them as this will release all the medication at once and increase your chance of side effects.

 - You can take propranolol with or without food.

-- Do not stop taking propranolol suddenly; speak to your doctor or nurse before stopping.
+- Don't stop taking propranolol suddenly; talk to your doctor or nurse before stopping.

 Things to consider while you are taking propranolol